Memorial's ACT/SAT school code is 501-157

 Pre-SAT tests, Pre-ACT Tests, and SAT Subject Tests

-The 11th grade practice test for the SAT, called the PSAT, will be given October 16th and 19th.
+The 11th grade practice test for the SAT, called the PSAT, will be given October 14.
 This PSAT test also enters students in the National Merit Scholarship competition.
 PSAT registration will be held in September.
 You can register in Student Services before school or after school on specified dates.
-Cost has typically been $20.
+Cost is $25.
 Make checks payable to JMM.
 Counselors will be informing students in classes with more specific information in September.

 The 9th grade practice test for the ACT is called the EXPLORE test, and it is administered to all 9th graders on March 18th, 2014.
 Results are mailed to parents in late May.

 The 10th grade practice test for the ACT, called the PLAN, will be given on March 18th, 2014 to ALL sophomores during the school day.
 If this is the case, sophomores will be advised NOT to take the PLAN test nationally during the Fall Saturday administration.